American Airlines Flight 191: Accident

 On the accident flight, during the takeoff rotation, the number-one engine and its pylon assembly separated from the left wing, ripping away a 3 ft section of the leading edge with it.
 The combined unit flipped over the top of the wing and landed on the runway.
-Robert Graham, supervisor of maintenance for American Airlines, stated:

-As the aircraft got closer, I noticed what appeared to be vapor or smoke of some type coming from the leading edge of the wing and the number-one engine pylon.
-I noticed that the number-one engine was bouncing up and down quite a bit and just about the time the aircraft got opposite my position and started rotation, the engine came off, went up over the top of the wing, and rolled back down onto the runway...
-Before going over the wing, the engine went forward and up just as if it had lift and was actually climbing.
-It didn't strike the top of the wing on its way; rather, it followed the clear path of the airflow of the wing, up and over the top of it, then down below the tail.
-The aircraft continued a fairly normal climb until it started a turn to the left.
-And at that point, I thought he was going to come back to the airport.

 What was said in the cockpit in the 31 seconds leading up to the final impact is not known, as the cockpit voice recorder (CVR) lost power when the engine detached.
 The only crash-related audio collected by the recorder is a thumping noise (likely the sound of the engine separating), followed by the first officer exclaiming, "Damn!", at which point the recording ends.
 This may also explain why air traffic controllers were unsuccessful in their attempts to radio the crew and inform them that they had lost an engine.
 This loss of power did, however, prove useful in the investigation, serving as a marker of exactly what circuit in the DC-10's extensive electrical system had failed.